Distance: 8.2 miles (round trip)

 Lake City / Southwest Colorado

 Crystal Lake, set beneath the eastern slopes of Crystal Peak (12,933-ft.), is the goal of this hike reached by a steady, moderately-steep climb through forests and intermittent meadows.
 Views along the way encompass the high tundra-clad plateaus to the east.
 As you near the lake vistas open to the high peaks rising to the south of Henson Creek.

 This hike offers a great workout and is a good option if weather is threatening the high peaks to the west.
 It is particularly nice in the fall when the leaves are changing.

 Extend the hike by climbing to the summit of Crystal Peak, which adds 2.0 miles and close to 1,200-ft to the elevation gain to the day.
-From the summit enjoy fine views of Uncompahgre Peak (14,309-ft.), Redcloud Peak (14,034-ft.) and a sea of peak extending west up the Henson Creek valley.
+From the summit enjoy fine views of Uncompahgre Peak (14,309-ft.), Redcloud Peak (14,034-ft.) and the sea of peaks filling the horizon to the west/southwest.